 Even so, the formulation of an estimand of interest in a mediation analysis is not always a simple task.
 The so-called ``natural" mediation effects, where one considers an intervention that partially ``blocks" the effect of an exposure by assigning mediator values to their counterfactual values under a fixed exposure level in order to isolate ``direct" and ``indirect" effects, have been well-studied, and conditions for their identification have been given \citep{RobinsGreenland92, Pearl01}.
 However, those identification conditions are quite strong and unlikely to be satisfied in many instances of real data-generating processes \citep{avin2005identifiability, miles2015partial}.
 In particular, they require the assumption of ``cross-world counterfactual independence," where counterfactual outcomes downstream of mutually exclusive counterfactual events are independent, which cannot be tested even experimentally.
 To analyze mediation under more reasonable assumptions, alternative estimands based on stochastic draws from the mediator distribution have been proposed and labeled ``interventional effects" \citep{vanderweele2014effect}.

 Mediation analysis in longitudinal settings is particularly challenging; some existing approaches have relied on parametric model specification \citep{vanderweele2017mediation, tai2022causal}, which leads to a lack of robustness. \cite{zheng2017longitudinal} provided a robust machine-learning approach for the estimation of mediation effects with time-varying treatments, confounders, and mediators.
-This line of research was advanced, for example, by \cite{diaz2023efficient} which allowed the (interventional) direct effect to include pathways through intermediate confounders, which allows the indirect effect to isolate precisely those operating through the mediator and not other variables.
+This line of research was advanced, for example, by \cite{diaz2023efficient} which allowed the (interventional) direct effect to include pathways through intermediate confounders, thereby allowing the indirect effect to isolate precisely those operating through the mediator and not other variables.

-However, even these strategies that make use of flexible models for estimation still rely on the notion of a ``static" treatment regimen, or one in which each value of treatment for all timepoints is explicitly specified in the estimand of interest, which is a significant limitation insofar as real-world decision-making rarely follows this form in the longitudinal setting.
-That is, even an externally-designed intervention is likely to be responsive, intentionally or otherwise, to variables that are encountered over the course of treatment.
-A few examples include the administration of antiretroviral drugs in HIV patients, which can be adapted to CD4 cell count measurements \citep{hernan2006comparison}, and the administration of antihypertensive drugs, which can be adapted to blood pressure measurements \citep{johnson2018causal}.
+However, even these strategies that make use of flexible models for estimation still rely on the notion of a ``static" treatment regime, or one in which each value of treatment for all timepoints is explicitly specified in the estimand of interest, which is a significant limitation, given that real-world decision-making rarely follows this form in the longitudinal setting.
+That is, even an externally designed intervention is likely to be responsive, intentionally or otherwise, to variables that are encountered over the course of treatment.
+A few examples are the administration of antiretroviral drugs in HIV patients, which can be adapted to CD4 cell count measurements \citep{hernan2006comparison}, and the administration of antihypertensive drugs, which can be adapted to blood pressure measurements \citep{johnson2018causal}.